Poezedoez/EvilHangman/README.md

 # Evil Hangman

 ### How to run
 You can download the project by going to the root folder in Github and clicking the ZIP button.
 Now you have to unzip the project folder to a place of your preference.
-To open it with an IDE like Android Studio, from the Android Studio menu select File > New > Import Project
+To open it with Android Studio, from the Android Studio menu select File > New > Import Project

 For the complete tutorial on how to import projects, see:
 [Importing Projects to Android Studio](http://developer.android.com/sdk/installing/migrate.html)